Florent Boudié

-Florent Boudié (born 22 September 1973) is a French politician of La République En Marche!
-(LREM) who has been a member of the French National Assembly since 2012, representing the department of Gironde.
+Florent Boudié (born 22 September 1973) is a French politician who has represented the 10th constituency of the Gironde department in the National Assembly since 2012.
+A former member of the Socialist Party (PS), he joined La République En Marche!
+(LREM, later Renaissance, RE) in 2016.

 Early life and education

 Boudié was born to a father who was a member of the French Resistance.
 He went to college at the Institut d'études politiques de Bordeaux from 1990 to 1994.

 Political career

 Boudié was originally elected in 2012, then as a member of the Socialist Party.
 He was re-elected on 18 June 2017, this time representing LREM.

 In parliament, Boudié serves on the Committee on Legal Affairs.
 In this capacity, he was the parliament's rapporteur on a 2018 Asylum and Immigration Law and 2021 legislation on regulating Islam in France.

 In addition to his committee assignments, Boudié is a member of the French-Senegalese Parliamentary Friendship Group.
 He also represents the parliament on the Legislation and Financial Regulation Advisory Committee (CCLRF) at the Bank of France.

 In early 2018, Boudié set up an informal parliamentary working group on Islam in order to contribute to the government's bill aimed at better organising and supervising the financing of the Muslim faith in France.

 In July 2019, Boudié stood as a candidate for the position as chair of the LREM parliamentary group; in the vote, he came in second after Gilles Le Gendre who was re-elected in the first round.
 Since 2020, he has been part of the group's leadership under chair Christophe Castaner.